quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 arrive with a previously unknown 4-tuple.
 This policy will also break connection attempts using any new QUIC versions that begin connections with a short header.

-* If a Retry Service is integrated with a QUIC-LB compliant load balancer, it can verify that the Destination Connection ID is compliant, and only admit non-Initial packets with compliant DCIDs.
+* If a Retry Service is integrated with a QUIC-LB routable load balancer, it can verify that the Destination Connection ID is routable, and only admit non-Initial packets with routable DCIDs.
 As the Connection ID encoding is invariant across QUIC versions, the Retry Service can do this for all short headers.

-Nothing in this section prevents Retry Services from making basic syntax correctness checks on packets with QUIC versions that it understands (e.g., enforcing the Initial Packet datagram size minimum in version 1) and dropping packets that are not compliant with the QUIC specification.
+Nothing in this section prevents Retry Services from making basic syntax correctness checks on packets with QUIC versions that it understands (e.g., enforcing the Initial Packet datagram size minimum in version 1) and dropping packets that are not routable with the QUIC specification.

 ## No-Shared-State Retry Service